PauloMartin90/TheTraveler3649/README.md

 # Hard to digest

-Information revealed by u/TheTraveler3649 that is possibly at odds with current human understanding and/or hard to accept.
+Information revealed by u/TheTraveler3649 that is possibly at odds with current human understanding and/or is hard to accept.

-## 1. Earth has two intelligent species
+## Earth has two intelligent species
 In `Orientation`, u/TheTraveler3649 claims humans are not the only intelligent species on earth.
 In `Clarification`, u/TheTraveler3649 further reveals that the Aquatics* may be hiding from humans.

 > The Aquatics*: The first intelligent species